eputkonen/Bookmarklets/README.md

 - Calculate hourly pay amount from highlighted or typed in annual salary number

 GoogleSearch.js
-- Highlight or enter terms/phrases to search on Google.
+- Highlight or enter terms/phrases to search on Google

 Ihate.js
 - Search typed in or highlighted keyword or phrase for quick "I hate" search on Google.
-May be used for negative reputation of company names.
+May be used for negative reputation of company names

 ResumeSearch4TampaBay.js
 - Type in keywords to Google search for resumes.